 yi=α+βxi+εi

-where yi is the combined MCR and SR DPS estimated overshoot return abundance from the POM for year i, xi is estimated number of known of overshoots that fall back past PRD, α and β are the regression coefficients, and εi is the unexplained variation.
-The estimated number of known of overshoots that fell back past PRD is based on all the PIT tag juveniles from the MCR and SE DPSs, detected at PRD that were subsequently detected downstream of PDR.
+where yi is the combined MCR and SR DPS estimated overshoot return abundance from the POM for year i, xi is the number of known of overshoots that fall back past PRD, α and β are the regression coefficients, and εi is the unexplained variation.
+The number of known overshoots that fell back past PRD is based on all the PIT tag juveniles from the MCR and SE DPSs that were detected at PRD (known overshoots) and were subsequently detected downstream of PRD (successful returns).
 This implies that all fall backs survived to the detection site and detection was 100%.
 Our review of the POM indicated that for the sites with the 92% of overshoot returns (i.e., IHA, PRO, and TMF) had mean detection probability approached 100% with the remaining mean detection probabilities (i.e., PRV and JD1) above 75% (Table 2).
 However, it is an unrealistic assumption that overshoot return survival is 100% (Keefer et al. 2008, Fuchs et al. 2020).
 We used the survival data from Fuchs et al. (2020) to estimate fall back survival from PRD to PIT tag detection sites.
 Since we could not reject the null hypothesis of no difference in radio tag fall back survival between years (χ2 = 0.18, df = 1, P = 0.67), we used the pooled fall back survival (SD) of 0.88 (SD) to adjust observed known PIT overshoot detection at PRD.
 We did not use the above methodology to develop estimates of hatchery steelhead overshoot abundance at PRD because hatchery steelhead are subject to harvest in steelhead fisheries after being PIT tagged at PRD and there was no information on hatchery harvest rates by DPS in the steelhead fisheries below PRD.

-Factors Influencing Overshoot Returns. – All summer steelhead populations in the Columbia Basin are listed for protection under the ESA and adult abundance criteria for delisting have been developed in recovery plans (NOAA 20XX).
-Addressing the anthropogenic factors that negatively affect overshoot return survival to their natal stream would increase the probability of achieving ESA delisting goals.
-Richins and Skalski (2018) found evidence that overshoot survival may be enhanced with spill at dams during the month of March but did not examine if survival is affected by the number of dams.
-We hypothesized the overshoot return survival, the percentage of overshoots that return to their natal stream, would decrease with an increase in the number dams passed on their return to their natal stream.
+Factors Influencing Overshoot Returns. –

 Based on known adult returns to PRD from juveniles PIT tagged in their natal streams, we determined the uppermost detection in the UCR.
 Adults detected above Wells, Rocky Reach, and Rock Island Dams were assigned values of 5, 4, and 3 dams for fish spawning in the McNary pool, respectively.
 Since there was no PIT tag detection at Wanapum Dam, for adults detected at PRD, we assigned a value of 1.5, which assumes 50% of these fish passed Wanapum Dam.
 For fish spawning in the John Day pool (e.g., Umatilla and John Day), which is the dam below McNary we added a value of 1 to the dam totals above.
 Due to the small annual sample size of detections, dam detections were pooled across years.
 We used logistic regression to estimate the overshoot return survival based on the number of dams.